Doing business in Spain? Here’s your corporate tax guide

 • Must not have been a Spanish tax resident in the last 5 years

-• Must become a resident through an employment contract or a director role
+• Must become a resident through an employment contract or a director role (requirements apply)

-Most income must come from employment, not investments
+Most income must come from employment, not investments.

 Regional tax advantages in the Comunidad Valenciana